 - Building a bold systems-change agenda around income, wages, and employment;

 - Developing a policy platform for regional and state legislation to advance our shared priorities;

 - Focusing on Prohousing Designations for all nine Coachella Valley cities;

 - Sustaining a regional pipeline of community-valued projects and funding, ensuring that 5,000 affordable housing units are completed or underway by 2024 (including 40% associated with early childhood education centers and/or health plans);

 - Growing the pool for We Lift: The Coachella Valley’s Housing Catalyst Fund to $60 million by 2024 in order to deploy additional loans for affordable housing projects, and potentially expand the model to be countywide;

 - Transitioning United Lift from temporary COVID-19 financial relief to a permanent, collaborative eviction prevention resource center.

 View the 2022-24 Action Plan!

-We are working to create a Coachella Valley where residents don’t have to constantly decide whether they want to pay the rent, the utility bills, buy food, or pay for medication.
+We are working to create a Coachella Valley where residents don’t have to choose between paying for rent, bills, food, or medication by radically increasing the production of affordable housing and providing equitable access to economic opportunity.
 We envision a future where all Coachella Valley residents are healthy, stable, and thriving.